MiguelMDSDP/CustomerManagementAPI/README.md

 - **Interface Segregation Principle (ISP):** MVC also supports the idea of separating the interfaces of each component.
 Each component has a clear and defined interface for communicating with the others, making it easy to modify or replace one component without affecting the others.

-By following the MVC pattern in our ASP.NET Core project, we enhance code organization, maintainability, and extensibility, aligning with SOLID software design principles.
+By following the MVC pattern in the ASP.NET Core project, the code organization, maintainability, and extensibility are enhanced, aligning with SOLID software design principles.

 ## Gitmoji Commit Convention

-We use the Gitmoji commit convention to provide a visual representation of the purpose and content of each commit.
+The Gitmoji commit convention is used to provide a visual representation of the purpose and content of each commit.
 This convention helps us understand changes at a glance and maintain a clean commit history.

 - :sparkles: `:sparkles:: Introducing new features
 - :bug: `:bug:: Fixing a bug